diegoparrilla/slate/source/index.html.md

 Resource Not found
 ```

-If a developer wants to know what blacklists contain the IP passed as argument, she needs to pass to curl an extra argument with information about the Content type as __application/json__:
+If a developer wants to know what blocklists contain the IP passed as argument, she needs to pass to curl an extra argument with information about the Content type as __application/json__:

 <aside class="success">
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.